Sign in on a device that's not yours

 - Cookies are deleted after you close all private windows.

-Note: Private windows in other browsers might work differently.
+Note: Browsing in private might work differently on other browsers.
 Read the details when you follow the instructions to browse in private.